PRODUCTSVisit

 General Information close-medium-white

 SharpLine® roof and wall cladding will give excellent durability in almost all locations.
 It is however important to choose the correct coating for each application environment as shown in the table below.
 Durability recommendations do vary based on the application of the product, in roofing or walling installations.
-Please read the tables below carefully.

-The suitability and exposure tables above are current at the time of publication and are guidelines only; conditions will vary from site to site.
-Please check the Bluescope Technical Bulletins at www.bluescopesteel. com.au for the latest information and guidance on selection, maintenance and durability.
 If uncertain about the appropriate coating for a particular application, or if the product is to be used in environments affected by industrial emissions, fossil fuel combustion, animal farming, or has unwashed areas, please contact your nearest Stramit office for advice.

 All building products need to be checked for compatibility with adjacent materials.
 These checks need to be for both direct contact between materials, and where water runs from one material to another.